Import, export, and print a snapshot

 Netdata can export snapshots of the contents of your dashboard at a given time, which you can then import into any other node running Netdata.
 Or, you can create a print-ready version of your dashboard to save to PDF or actually print to paper.

 Snapshots can be incredibly useful for diagnosing anomalies after they've already happened.
-Let's say Netdata triggered a warning alarm while you were asleep.
-In the morning, you can select the timeframe when the alarm triggered, export a snapshot, and send it to a
+Let's say Netdata triggered a warning alert while you were asleep.
+In the morning, you can select the timeframe when the alert triggered, export a snapshot, and send it to a

 colleague for further analysis.